 Originally from South City St. Louis, Margaret is married to Micah, and they currently live in Washington state.
+They recently welcomed the birth of their first child.
 They love traveling, hiking, cooking, gardening, and spending time together.

 Maureen Pederson

 IRB Coordinator and Doctoral Office Assistant